 The NSA offers more than just hope, we offer connection.
 By getting your child and yourself involved in the stuttering community, everyone benefits.
 Your child benefits from developing friendships with kids their age who stutter.
 You benefit from experiencing more of your child’s journey and from connecting with other parents.
-Here are a few ways to get involved with the NSA:
+Below are a few ways to get involved with the NSA, and for more information and ways to get involved, contact our Family Programs Co-Chairs Holly Nover and Steve Ernst.

 Local Chapters for Kids, Teens & Families